pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 884 Don't Work

+I have a big problem with the development of one application, I have two days fixing a bug but I can't be fixed, the programming sometimes it's bad.

 ##### Day 883 Think Async

 In this days all things are Async, the company number one in microservices called Netflix contribute a lot to the community,  in my work we use microservices architecture each day I leanr more things about this topic